Billionaire Profile

 Philanthropy

-Joao Moreira Salles is actively involved in philanthropy.
-In 2017, he and his wife, Branca Vianna Moreira Salles, donated R$350 million to establish the first private institute dedicated to promoting scientific research and dissemination in Brazil, named Serrapilheira.
+In 2017, Salles and his wife, Branca Vianna Moreira Salles, donated R$350 million to create the first private Brazilian institute dedicated to scientific research and dissemination, named Serrapilheira.

 Career Milestones